theCodeFox/word2Ninja/README.md

 2. cd into Python directory
 3. "python wordSquareTests.py" in terminal will run test suite, inc last 4 set tests

 ___Note__: current solution works for word squares up to 5 but runs out of memory for final test.
 Once efficiency is increased so will run final test, uncomment out last test.
+To look at filtering dictionary and reducing to single call only.
+Also look to increase efficiency on scramble function.
 Last group of tests are currently skipped so other tests will run without causing too much slow down_